-US, Afghanistan assess damage from 'mother of all bombs'
+US defends dropping 'mother of all bombs'

 "We were all scared and my children and my wife were crying.
 We thought it had happened right in front of our house," he said.

-Officials said ISIS, which has expanded into Afghanistan in recent years, was using a complex of caves and tunnels that were mined and fortified against conventional attack.

-US President Donald Trump said Thursday the bombing was "another successful job."
-It is the third major military action his administration has taken in recent months, following a military raid in Yemen that left civilians and a US Marine dead, and last week's surprise strike on a Syrian airfield.

 Afghanistan's ambassador to the US, Hamdullah Mohib, said the colossal MOAB was dropped after fighting had intensified over the last week.
-US and Afghan forces had been unable to advance because ISIS had mined the area with explosives.
+US and Afghan forces had been unable to advance because ISIS -- which has expanded into Afghanistan in recent years -- had mined the area with explosives.

 Locals told CNN that more than 3,000 families had fled the district in the past year or so since the militant group established its presence.